Harry Boland: Personal life

+The most significant of Boland's romantic entanglements involved Kitty Kiernan of Granard, Co.
+Longford, whom both Boland and Michael Collins pursued from 1917 onwards.
+The rivalry over Kiernan ran alongside, and to some extent mirrored, the broader political and personal dynamic between the two men.
+Boland and Collins were exceptionally close during the years of the revolution, sharing fraternal bonds through the IRB, collaborating on operations including the rescue of de Valera from Lincoln Gaol in 1919, and socialising extensively while on the run.
+Boland is said to have introduced Collins to the IRB as early as 1909.
+Collins, however, generally held the upper hand in both their political and personal dealings, and during Boland's long absences in America, Collins consolidated his position within the republican movement and his relationship with Kiernan, whom he became engaged to.
+Kiernan chose Collins, and the romantic rivalry, combined with their opposing stances on the Anglo-Irish Treaty, permanently fractured a friendship that had been one of the closest in the revolutionary movement.
+Boland reportedly wrote to Kiernan proposing that they begin a new life together in the United States, but she declined.

 Boland's brother, Gerald Boland, was a prominent member of Fianna Fáil and later served as Minister for Justice.
 His nephew, Kevin Boland, served as a Minister until he resigned in solidarity with the two ministers, Charles Haughey and Neil Blaney, who were sacked from the government in May 1970 during the Arms Crisis.
 Kevin Boland's resignation from Fianna Fáil and the subsequent loss of his seat marked the end of an era for the Boland political dynasty.

 His nephew, Harry Boland, was a basketball player who competed in the 1948 Summer Olympics in London.
 He died on 18 December 2013, at the age of 88.

 He also had a sister, Kathleen, who was entrusted, with her mother, with the safekeeping of jewels received from Russian diplomats as collateral for a loan made by the provisional government to the new Russian state in April 1920.

 In popular culture

 In the 1991 TV movie The Treaty, Boland was portrayed by Malcolm Douglas.

 In the 1996 film Michael Collins, Boland was portrayed by Irish-American actor Aidan Quinn.
 The film was criticised for fictionalising both Boland's death and aspects of Collins' life.